BP3/wm-extract-deploy/BitBucket.md

 The following `bitbucket-pipelines.yml` file then becomes part of the "template" that is applied to every new Bitbucket repo that is created to track a Web Modeler project.
-In this way any changes that need to be made to the pipeline(s) can be made in one place and instantly they are rolled out to all of the projects.
+In this way any changes that need to be made to the pipeline(s) can be made in one place, and immediately rolled out to all the projects.

 ```yaml
 pipelines: